Ed-zo/ServerBackuper/README.md

 * `default` Default backuper archives folders and files and saves the tar file in defined `out` folder

 ### To Do
-- Check for md5 sum of archive (no need to save same backup twice if nothing changed)
+- [x] Check for md5 sum of archive (no need to save same backup twice if nothing changed)
+- [ ] Delete old archives
-- Create more profiles for:
+- [ ] Create more profiles for:
     - Minecraft
     - Uploading archives to other FTPs